-1. Length of ownership How long have you owned the property?
-0 Years 3 Months 2.
-Council Tax Which Council Tax band is your property in?
-A 🖉 B 🕺 C 😣 D 😣 E 😣 F 😣 G 😣 H 😣 3.
-Parking What are the arrangements for parking at your property?
+1. Length of ownership

+How long have you owned the property?
+1 year 4 months

+2. Council Tax

+Which Council Tax band is your property in?

+A 🕺 B 🕺 C 😣 D 🖉 E 😣 F 😣 G 😣 H 😣

+3. Parking

+What are the arrangements for parking at your property?
 Please tick all that apply?

-Garage 😣  Allocated parking space 😣 👘 Driveway 🔗 Shared parking 🗞 On street 🗞 Resident permit 😣 Metered parking 😣 Other (please specify): 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-5. Don't know 🔇 Is your property a Listed Building, or contained within one (that is a building $Y{es} \bigotimes$ recognised and approved as being of special architectural or historical interest)?
-6. Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or Yes 🕅 а. extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? (i) If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other Yes Source on Sents for this work? (iv) If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Garage 🧭 Allocated parking space 😣 Driveway 📀

+Shared parking 😣 On street 😣 Resident permit 😣

+Metered parking 😣 Other (please specify):

+4. Conservation area

+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

+F Listed buildings

+5.

+recognised and approved as being of special architectural or historical interest)?

+• Alterations/additions/extensions

+6.

+a.
+During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?

+If you have answered yes, please describe below the changes which you have made:

+(i) The second second second second second second second and second

+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

+No 😣

+(iv) If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:

-6. Alterations/additions/extensions Have you had replacement windows, doors, patio doors or double glazing installed in your Yes 😣 b. property?
-If you have answered yes, please answer the three questions below No 🔗 Were the replacements the same shape and type as the ones you Yes 😵 (i) replaced?
-No 😣 Did the work involve any changes to the window or door openings?
-Yes 😣 (ii) No 😣 Please describe the changes made to the windows doors, or patio doors (with approximate date completed): s when the work was (iii) Please give any guarantees which you received for this work to your solicitor or estate agent 7.
+Alterations/additions/extensions Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+If you have answered yes, please answer the three questions below Yes 😣 b. property?
+If you have answered yes, please answer the three questions below No 🧭 Were the replacements the same shape and type as the ones you Yes 😣 (i) replaced?
+No 😣 (::) Did the work involve any changes to the window or door openings?
+Yes 😣 (ii) No 😣 Please describe the changes made to the windows doors, or patio doors (with approximate date completed): es when the work was (iii) Please give any guarantees which you received for this work to your solicitor or estate agent 7.
 Central heating Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main Yes 🧭 a. rooms of the property - No 🔇 the main living room, the bedroom(s), the hall and the bathroom).
-Partial 😵 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil fired If you have answered yes, please answer the three questions below (i) When was your central heating system or partial central heating installed?
-2008 Do you have a maintenance contract for the central heating system?
-Yes 😣 (ii) No 🔗 If you answered yes please give details of the company with whom you have a maintenance co ntract (iii) When was your maintenance contract last renewed?
-(Please provide the month and year) Frances Darfamanaa Oartifiaata 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes 🗸 0 lesues that may have affected your property No 🚫 9.
-Issues that may have affected your property Has there been any storm, flood, fire, or other structural damage to your V 🔊 a. property while you have owned it?
-Yes 😣 No 🐼 If you have answered yes is the damage the subject of any outstanding Yes 🔇 insurance claim?
-No 😣 Are you aware of the existence of asbestos in your property?
-Yes 🔇 b.
-No 📀 If you have answered yes please give details:
+(Note: a partial central heating system is one which does not heat all the main Yes 🧭 a. rooms of the property - No 🚫 the main living room, the bedroom(s), the hall and the bathroom).
+Partial 🚫 If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil If you have answered yes, please answer the three questions below (i) When was your central heating system or partial central heating installed?
+Approx 10 years ago Do you have a maintenance contract for the central heating system?
+Yes 😣 No 🐼